 Gallery Event Color Variant(s)

 Another example is the circus elephant Alexander, He’s the Greatest! which is also an open (non-limited) edition standing 7.5” high and introduced in 1975 at $195.
 The normal edition coloration, shown on the left in both photos, has blue trappings and a red ball.
-But as you can see, Cybis produced a special edition color variant with pink/red trappings and a blue ball – although I have no idea who it was done for.
-This pair was offered at auction in the same lot and interestingly the description says that “one is dated 1975”; that would be the standard version color and the date is given as a mold impression, not painted on.
-But because the color variant is not dated, it seems likely that it was created some time thereafter for a special event and Cybis altered that run’s mold so that this issue would not be confused with the standard open edition one.
-Again the special edition variant should be worth more, because it is not part of the normal non-limited production run.
-We have no idea what the color variant elephant was called (might have been Alexander, might have been something entirely different, or he might not have been given a name at all.)
+But as you can see, Cybis produced a special edition color variant with pink/red trappings and a blue ball – although I have no idea who it was done for or why.
+It may have been another of the event editions.

 In a similar but more rarified category are the OOAK (one of a kind) special editions that were occasionally produced.
 The most extensive example of this was the group of 50 different special sculptures created for a Children’s Cultural Fund benefit auction in May 1978 at the Garden State Arts Center in New Jersey.
-The “base” sculptures were chosen from the small children and animal collections and boasted not only different colors but unique decorative elements and special names.
-One of them is described in the 1979 Cybis catalog mentioning this event as being “an elephant with lavender butterfly ears” which was renamed Papillon.
-This sculpture would certainly have been Alexander, because Cybis had not made any small elephants before 1975.
-Sadly, there seems to be no surviving complete list of this unique group of OOAK sculptures.
+There seems to be no surviving complete list of this unique group of OOAK sculptures.

 Same Retail Named Sculpture in Two Different Retail Colors

-Cybis has, at least once, made the same sculpture deliberately in two different colorways, both of them for retail release, but kept the sculpture name the same, or virtually so.
-This was the case for the circus bear called ‘Barnaby’.
+Cybis once made the same sculpture deliberately in two different colorways, both of them for retail release, but kept the sculpture name the same or almost so.
+This was the circus bear called Barnaby.

 Same Retail Sculpture in Two Different Colors and with Different Names